ResponsibleTechWork/RespTechWork-website/library/about/index.md

 ---
-title: 📚 About the Library
+title: About the Library
 excerpt: >-
   Everything you need to know about the Responsible Tech Library.
+library_part: all
 layout: library_docs
 ---